-Class Contributes to class discussions Attends class Attends class Attends class Participation by raising thoughtful questions, regularly and regularly but rarely regularly but never analyzing relevant issues, sometimes contributes to the contributes to the building on others' ideas, contributes to the discussion in the discussion in the synthesizing across readings discussion in the aforementioned aforementioned and discussions, expanding the aforementioned ways. ways. class' perspective, and ways. appropriately challenging assumptions and perspectives 8 points 6 points 4 points 2 points Attendance Always arrives on time and Minimal lateness; Late to class semi- Late to class stays for entire class; regularly almost never frequently misses frequently misses attends class; all absences are misses a class; no deadlines. deadlines excused; always takes unexcused responsibility for work missed; absences.
+Class Contributes to class discussions Attends class Attends class Attends class 0-1100 Participation by raising thoughtful questions, regularly and sometimes regularly but rarely regularly but never analyzing relevant issues, contributes to the contributes to the building on others' ideas, contributes to the discussion in the discussion in the synthesizing across readings discussion in the aforementioned aforementioned and discussions, expanding the aforementioned ways. ways. class' perspective, and ways. appropriately challenging assumptions and perspectives 8 points 6 points 4 points 2 points Attendance Always arrives on time and Minimal lateness; Late to class semi- Late to class stays for entire class; regularly almost never frequently misses frequently misses attends class; all absences are deadlines. deadlines excused; always takes unexcused responsibility for work missed; absences.
 No no deadlines missed. deadlines missed.
-7 points 5 points 3 points 1 point Comportment Demonstrates excellence in Occasionally Recurring Consistent communication, interpersonal exhibits concerning comportment skill, respect for the ideas of excellence in comportment issues concerns; is often others and the learning comportment; is behaves in ways disrespectful to environment, engages in almost always that are not always peers and the reflective thinking, exemplifies respectful towards respectful of peers, learning empathy, honesty and integrity, peers, and the and the learning environment shows respect for diversity, learning environment demonstrates ethical conduct, environment and conducts oneself with a professional demeanor.
-5 points 4 points 2 points 0 points
+7 points 5 points 3 points 1 point Comportment Demonstrates excellence in Occasionally Recurring Consistent - communication, interpersonal exhibits concerning comportment skill, respect for the ideas of excellence in comportment issues concerns; is often others and the learning comportment; is behaves in ways disrespectful to environment, engages in almost always that are not always peers and the , - reflective thinking, exemplifies respectful towards respectful of peers, learning reflective thinking, exemplifies empathy, honesty and integrity, respectful towards peers, and the respectful of peers, and the learning - reflective thinking, exemplifies empathy, honesty and integrity, shows respect for diversity, respectful towards peers, and the learning respectful of peers, learning reflective thinking, exemplifies empathy, honesty and integrity, shows respect for diversity, demonstrates ethical conduct, respectful towards peers, and the respectful of peers, and the learning learning reflective thinking, exemplifies empathy, honesty and integrity, shows respect for diversity, respectful towards peers, and the learning respectful of peers, and the learning learning